chikinn/hanabi/README.md

 `Round`.
 For example, in `Round` instance `r` a list of player i's cards is available as `r.h[i].cards`.
 (Don't look at your own cards unless you're despicable like `CheatingIdiot`!  ...
 You make me sick.)

+After you write your player class, add a couple lines to `hanabi_wrapper.py` so the framework can detect it.
+The sections you need to edit are marked `TODO:`.